How to clean an inkjet printer

 Over time, inkjet printers can become dirty due to excess ink "leaking" out of the ink cartridges.
 Ink can build up on major components of the printer, causing the print quality to decrease.
 When this occurs, it may be necessary to clean the printer.

 Before following any of the steps below, be sure to try the printer self-cleaning feature.
-All printers today have some type of self-cleaning ability that is usually accessed by pressing and holding one or more of the buttons on the front of the printer.
+All modern printers have a self-cleaning ability that is accessed by pressing and holding one or more of the buttons on the front.
 If this doesn't help or if the printer needs cleaning beyond what the self-cleaning is capable of doing, try the steps below.

-To clean your printer, there are several areas that you need to focus on:
+To clean your printer, there are areas that you need to focus on:

 - Print Heads